 Back at university, Laura had worked with a mentor who helped her to establish routine and structure, providing support with things like shopping and tidying, budgeting and liaising with health professionals.
 Laura felt that working with a mentor again might help address some of her needs, and together with professionals they agreed a personal health budget support package to include time with a mentor and gym membership.

 The budget was set up so that Laura now receives most of her personal health budgets as a direct payment, with a pre-paid card to record exactly how her budget is spent.
-This means she doesn’t need to send invoices or receipts to the CCG.
-Her gym membership is paid upfront by the CCG and is managed as a notional budget.
+This means she doesn’t need to send invoices or receipts to the ICS.
+Her gym membership is paid upfront by the ICS and is managed as a notional budget.

 Reflecting on the benefits of her personal health budget so far, Laura feels it gives her a level of flexibility that traditional services wouldn’t.
 Her mentor, Anna, doesn’t work strict 9am-5pm hours, meaning the support package can be flexible when Laura is finding things more difficult.